phreborn/MLCAF/Tutorial/TQFolder.md

 The `include` command is similar to the `import` function.
-The `include` command allows you to include a TQFolder structure from a text file as if the file's content is copy-pasted into the TQFolder defintion.
+The `include` command allows you to include a TQFolder structure from a text file as if the file's content is copy-pasted into the TQFolder definition.
 The syntax for of the function is:

 ```
-$include("path_to.file");
+$include("path_to/file");
 ```

-> Task: A colleque wants to contribute to the animal tree and wrote the definition of a horse.
-Save the following snipped to the file `horse.tqfolder` and import it in the Mammals folder.
+> Task: A colleague wants to contribute to the animal tree and wrote the definition of a horse.
+Save the following snipped to the file `horse.tqfolder` and import it in the mammals folder.

 <!-- write horse.tqfolder -->
 ```